-- Low Impact Development (LID) and Green Infrastructure (GI) techniques are demonstrated in urban areas and demonstrations are implemented for educational purposes for students, developers, municipalities, and citizens of the community. - Water quality goals are identified and addressed by watershed stakeholders and groups. - Watershed plans, conservation plans, and comprehensive nutrient plans are developed, utilized, and implemented. - Water quality monitoring is installed in priority watersheds evaluating the status of those watersheds.
+- Low Impact Development (LID) and Green Infrastructure (GI) techniques are demonstrated in urban areas and demonstrations are implemented for educational purposes for students, developers, municipalities, and citizens of the community. - Water quality goals are identified and addressed by watershed stakeholders and groups. - Watershed plans, conservation plans, and comprehensive nutrient plans are developed, utilized, and implemented. - Water quality monitoring is installed in priority watersheds to evaluate the status of those watersheds.

-2.0 Education and Outreach
+2. Education and Outreach

 Educating landowners and the citizens of Arkansas about nonpoint source (NPS) pollution and the methods of control, reduction, or abatement is challenging.
-Assessing the water quality benefits of education is almost impossible.
-Continuing to demonstrate projects and repackaging education materials is the most effective means we have found to promote the Arkansas NPS Pollution Management Program.
+Assessing the water quality benefits of education is difficult.
+Demonstration projects educational materials have been identified as the most effective means to promote the Arkansas NPS Pollution Management Program.
 Education and outreach projects continue to be a focus of the Arkansas 319(h) program.